Discretionary Trusts

 4. Accessing supplementary inheritance tax allowances if you or your spouse (or both) have been previously widowed.

-Through discretionary trusts, you can effectively manage your estate, minimize tax liabilities, and secure a comprehensive financial future for your beneficiaries.
+Through discretionary trusts, you can effectively manage your estate, minimise tax liabilities, and secure a comprehensive financial future for your beneficiaries.

 When Can You Set Up A Discretionary Trust?